damonallison/python-examples/README.md

 ## Likes

 * Dynamic.
-Fast REPL.
-No compliation.
+Fast REPL (no compilation cycle).
+* Flexible.
+Simple to embed into other programs.

 ## Dislikes

 * Dynamic.
 No type checking, type information.

 * The core data structures (except tuple) are mutable by default.
     * Swift's `val` and `var` are much more clear, safe.

 * Built-in functions vs. objects.
 Built-ins should be on objects.
     * `del` seems like a complete hack.
 Put `delete` on all data structure types.
     * `sorted`
     * `zip`
     * `enumerate`

 * Heterogeneous lists.
+    * `array()` stores homogeneous lists.
+Specifying an array type feels awkaard.

 * Exceptions are all named with `Error` rather than `Exception`.

 * Mutliple base classes

 * `self`

 * Data encapsulation is impossible in python.
 It's done by convention.
 Yuk